Make Your Way Douglas

 Download and print paper maps by clicking the links under 'Related Resources'.

-1. Start at the south end of Main St. next to the Memorial Monument and walk north, away from the village centre.
+1. Start at the south end of Main St. at the James Gavin Memorial Monument and walk north, away from the village centre.
 Keep following Main St. crossing Pathhead and Currie’s Close.
-Keep to the right, passing St. Brides Church on your left.
+Keep to the right, passing Old St. Brides Church on your left.

 2. Follow Main St., keeping to the left, when crossing Colonel’s Entry.
-Turn right onto Kirkfield and continue straight, passing the Polish Memorial on your right.
+Turn right onto Kirkgate and continue along, passing the Polish Memorial Garden on your right commemorating the 10th Cavalry Brigade of the Polish Army stationed in Douglas during the 2nd World War.

-3. After the Polish Memorial, take a left at the entrance to Stable Lake.
-Follow the path toward the lake.
-Keep an eye out for diverse wildlife that live near the lake
+3. After the Polish Memorial Garden, take a left at the entrance to Stable Lake.
+Follow the path toward the lake - keep an eye out for the diverse wildlife that live on and around the lake.

-4. You can either take a left or right round the lake, but once you are at the other side, use the path going up toward the remaining tower of Douglas’s Castle, the inspiration for Walter Scott’s novel Castle Dangerous.
+4. You can either take a left or right around Stable Lake, but once you are at the other side, use the path going up toward the remaining tower of Castle Dangerous, the inspiration for Walter Scott’s novel Castle Dangerous.

-5. Turn back and head round the lake the opposite way, before entering back into Douglas.
+5. Turn back and head round the right hand side of the lake where you will see the Cameronian Regimental Memorial, before entering back into Douglas.

 This project is managed by Community Action Lanarkshire and funded through Smarter Choices Smarter Places, Lanarkshire LEADER, South Lanarkshire Council and the Rural Development Trust.
 It was delivered by icecream architecture and Free Wheel North.